metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_cluster_v1_manifest.md

 - `values` (List of String) values is an array of string values.
 If the operator is In or NotIn, the values array must be non-empty.
 If the operator is Exists or DoesNotExist, the values array must be empty.
 This array is replaced during a strategic merge patch.

-<a id="nestedatt--spec--mon--volume_claim_template--status"></a>
-### Nested Schema for `spec.mon.volume_claim_template.status`

-Optional:

-- `access_modes` (List of String) accessModes contains the actual access modes the volume backing the PVC has.
-More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1
-- `allocated_resource_statuses` (Map of String) allocatedResourceStatuses stores status of resource being resized for the given PVC.
-Key names follow standard Kubernetes label syntax.
-Valid values are either: * Un-prefixed keys: - storage - the capacity of the volume. * Custom resources must use implementation-defined prefixed names such as 'example.com/my-custom-resource' Apart from above values - keys that are unprefixed or have kubernetes.io prefix are considered reserved and hence may not be used.
-ClaimResourceStatus can be in any of following states: - ControllerResizeInProgress: State set when resize controller starts resizing the volume in control-plane. - ControllerResizeFailed: State set when resize has failed in resize controller with a terminal error. - NodeResizePending: State set when resize controller has finished resizing the volume but further resizing of volume is needed on the node. - NodeResizeInProgress: State set when kubelet starts resizing the volume. - NodeResizeFailed: State set when resizing has failed in kubelet with a terminal error.
-Transient errors don't set NodeResizeFailed.
-For example: if expanding a PVC for more capacity - this field can be one of the following states: - pvc.status.allocatedResourceStatus['storage'] = 'ControllerResizeInProgress' - pvc.status.allocatedResourceStatus['storage'] = 'ControllerResizeFailed' - pvc.status.allocatedResourceStatus['storage'] = 'NodeResizePending' - pvc.status.allocatedResourceStatus['storage'] = 'NodeResizeInProgress' - pvc.status.allocatedResourceStatus['storage'] = 'NodeResizeFailed' When this field is not set, it means that no resize operation is in progress for the given PVC.
-A controller that receives PVC update with previously unknown resourceName or ClaimResourceStatus should ignore the update for the purpose it was designed.
-For example - a controller that only is responsible for resizing capacity of the volume, should ignore PVC updates that change other valid resources associated with PVC.
-This is an alpha field and requires enabling RecoverVolumeExpansionFailure feature.
-- `allocated_resources` (Map of String) allocatedResources tracks the resources allocated to a PVC including its capacity.
-Key names follow standard Kubernetes label syntax.
-Valid values are either: * Un-prefixed keys: - storage - the capacity of the volume. * Custom resources must use implementation-defined prefixed names such as 'example.com/my-custom-resource' Apart from above values - keys that are unprefixed or have kubernetes.io prefix are considered reserved and hence may not be used.
-Capacity reported here may be larger than the actual capacity when a volume expansion operation is requested.
-For storage quota, the larger value from allocatedResources and PVC.spec.resources is used.
-If allocatedResources is not set, PVC.spec.resources alone is used for quota calculation.
-If a volume expansion capacity request is lowered, allocatedResources is only lowered if there are no expansion operations in progress and if the actual volume capacity is equal or lower than the requested capacity.
-A controller that receives PVC update with previously unknown resourceName should ignore the update for the purpose it was designed.
-For example - a controller that only is responsible for resizing capacity of the volume, should ignore PVC updates that change other valid resources associated with PVC.
-This is an alpha field and requires enabling RecoverVolumeExpansionFailure feature.
-- `capacity` (Map of String) capacity represents the actual resources of the underlying volume.
-- `conditions` (Attributes List) conditions is the current Condition of persistent volume claim.
-If underlying persistent volume is being resized then the Condition will be set to 'ResizeStarted'. (see [below for nested schema](#nestedatt--spec--mon--volume_claim_template--status--conditions))
-- `phase` (String) phase represents the current phase of PersistentVolumeClaim.

-<a id="nestedatt--spec--mon--volume_claim_template--status--conditions"></a>
-### Nested Schema for `spec.mon.volume_claim_template.status.conditions`

-Required:

-- `status` (String)
-- `type` (String) PersistentVolumeClaimConditionType is a valid value of PersistentVolumeClaimCondition.Type

-Optional:

-- `last_probe_time` (String) lastProbeTime is the time we probed the condition.
-- `last_transition_time` (String) lastTransitionTime is the time the condition transitioned from one status to another.
-- `message` (String) message is the human-readable message indicating details about last transition.
-- `reason` (String) reason is a unique, this should be a short, machine understandable string that gives the reason for condition's last transition.
-If it reports 'ResizeStarted' that means the underlying persistent volume is being resized.